The Return Stacking How-To Guide

 Case Study 3B: Freeing-Up Space for Alternative (or Diversifying) Assets

 In this case study, we use the term “alternatives” loosely.
-This freed up space could be allocated to almost any additional asset class that you could think of, such as alternative funds or real assets.
-This is very much a “choose your own adventure” style of return stacking, however.
-The investor could choose any combination of funds, asset classes, or styles to allocate to with the freed-up capital (though, we would still recommend that these additions diversify the existing portfolio).
+This freed-up space could be allocated to almost any additional asset class that you could think of, such as alternative funds or real assets.
+This is very much a “choose your own adventure” style of return stacking.
+Similar to portable alpha strategies, the investor could choose any combination of funds, asset classes, or styles to allocate to with the freed-up capital (though, we would still recommend that these additions diversify the existing portfolio).

 To accomplish this, using a 60/40 portfolio as a starting point with the desire to add 20% alternatives exposure, we could once again utilize Strategy 1.
 By selling 20% equities and 20% bonds to buy 20% of Strategy 1 (100% Equities / 100% Fixed Income), the portfolio now has 20% of available capital to allocate to alternatives, or whatever asset class the investor may desire.